GeorgeEnglezos/GeorgeEnglezos/README.md

 ### 👨‍💻 About Me
 - 🎓 **BSc in Informatics & Telematics** – Harokopio University, Athens
 - 💻 Full-stack dev using **.NET & Angular**
+- 🎮 Some games I made for fun and uploaded in [itch.io](https://judge-g.itch.io/)
 - 📫 Reach me at: **englezosgiorgos@gmail.com**

 ---